Whoaa512/starred/README.md

 - [maelstrom-software/maelstrom](https://github.com/maelstrom-software/maelstrom) - Maelstrom is a fast Rust, Go, and Python test runner that runs every test in its own container.
 Tests are either run locally or distributed to a clustered job runner.
 - [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - The fast Rust-based web bundler with webpack-compatible API 🦀️
 - [cloudflare/pingora](https://github.com/cloudflare/pingora) - A library for building fast, reliable and evolvable network services.
-- [nkaz001/hftbacktest](https://github.com/nkaz001/hftbacktest) - A high-frequency trading and market-making backtesting and trading bot in Python and Rust, which accounts for limit orders, queue positions, and latencies, utilizing full tick data for trades and orde
+- [nkaz001/hftbacktest](https://github.com/nkaz001/hftbacktest) - A high frequency trading and market making backtesting and trading bot in Python and Rust, which accounts for limit orders, queue positions, and latencies, utilizing full tick data for trades and orde
 - [Eliah-Lakhin/lady-deirdre](https://github.com/Eliah-Lakhin/lady-deirdre) - Compiler front-end foundation technology.
 - [shell-pool/shpool](https://github.com/shell-pool/shpool) - Think tmux, then aim... lower
-- [frectonz/sql-studio](https://github.com/frectonz/sql-studio) - SQL Database Explorer [SQLite, libSQL, PostgreSQL, MySQL/MariaDB, DuckDB, ClickHouse]
+- [frectonz/sql-studio](https://github.com/frectonz/sql-studio) - SQL Database Explorer [SQLite, libSQL, PostgreSQL, MySQL/MariaDB, ClickHouse, Microsoft SQL Server]
-- [paradedb/paradedb](https://github.com/paradedb/paradedb) - Postgres for Search and Analytics
+- [paradedb/paradedb](https://github.com/paradedb/paradedb) - ParadeDB is a modern Elasticsearch alternative built on Postgres.
+Built for real-time, update-heavy workloads.
 - [borgo-lang/borgo](https://github.com/borgo-lang/borgo) - Borgo is a statically typed language that compiles to Go.
 - [kimono-koans/dano](https://github.com/kimono-koans/dano) - A hashdeep/md5tree (but much more) for media files
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.